 var a = 0; a = "hello"; // allowed

 Despite their productivity advantages, dynamic languages may not be the best choices for all applications, particularly for very large code bases and high-performance applications.

-Optimizing the performance of a dynamic language like PHP is more challenging than for a static language like C. In a static language, optimizers can exploit the type information to make decisions.
+Optimizing the performance of a dynamic language like PHP is more challenging than for a static language like C. In a static language, optimizers can exploit the type information attached to variables themselves to make decisions.
 In a dynamic language, fewer such clues are available for the optimizer, making optimization choices harder.

 While recent advancements in optimizations for dynamic languages are promising (like JIT compilation), they lag behind the state of the art for static languages.
 So, if you require very high performance, static languages are probably a safer choice.

 Another small benefit of static languages is the extra checking the compiler performs.
 A compiler can’t find logic errors, which are far more significant, but a compiler can find errors in advance that in a dynamic language only can be found in runtime.

 Zephir is both statically and dynamically typed, allowing you to take advantage of both approaches where possible.